em3ndez/tiny-web-server/README.md

 ```

 Say `ShoppingCart` depends on `ProductInventory`, but because you're following Inversion of Control you do not
-want the `ProductInventory` instance directly used in any `endPoint(..)`.
+want the `ProductInventory` instance directly used in any endPoint or filter.
 You would hide its instantiation in a scope of execution
-that would not be accessible to the `endPoint(..)` lambdas.
+that would not be accessible to the endPoint or filter lambdas.
 Of course, if it is in the classpath, any code could do
 `new ProductInventory(..)` but we presume there are some secrets passed in through the constructor that ALSO are
-hidden from `endPoint(..)` lambdas making that pointless.
+hidden from or filter lambdas making that pointless.

-If you were using SprintFrameWork, you would have `ProductInventory` as `@Singleton` scope (an idiom, not the Gang-of-Four
+If you were using Spring Framework, you would have `ProductInventory` as `@Singleton` scope (an idiom, not the Gang-of-Four
 design pattern).
 You would also have `ShoppingCart` as `@Scope("request")`

 In [TinyWebTests](TinyWebTests.java), we have an example of use that features `endPoint(..)`, `ShoppingCart`